KoMatrich/IPP/src/readme2.md

 ### Basic info
 - `iterpret.py` is main script that does interpretation of XML form of IPPcode22.
 - `common.py` contains definitions of simple methods and groups of variable types.
-- `virtual_mc.py` contains stand alone virtual machine memory definition
+- `virtual_mc.py` contains stand alone VM memory definition
 - `instruction.py` contains implementation of instructions that operates on VM

 ### Classes